Veronica Guerin: Journalism career: 1990–1996

 In 1990, she changed careers again, switching to journalism as a reporter with the Sunday Business Post and Sunday Tribune, working under editor Damien Kiberd.
 Craving first-hand information, she pursued a story directly to the source with little regard for her personal safety, to engage those she deemed central to a story.
 This allowed her to build close relationships with both the legitimate authorities, such as the Garda Síochána (police), and the criminals, with both sides respecting her diligence by providing highly detailed information.
-She also reported on Irish Republican Army activities in the Republic of Ireland.
+She also reported on Irish Republican Army activities in Ireland.

 From 1994 onwards, she began to write about criminals for the Sunday Independent.
 Using her accountancy knowledge to trace the proceeds of illegal activity, she used street names or pseudonyms for underworld figures to avoid Irish libel laws.

 When she began to cover drug dealers and gained information from convicted drugs criminal John Traynor, she received numerous death threats.
 The first violence against her occurred in October 1994, when two shots were fired into her home after her story on murdered crime kingpin Martin Cahill was published.
 Guerin dismissed the "warning".
-The day after writing an article on Gerry "The Monk" Hutch, on 30 January 1995, she answered her doorbell to a man pointing a revolver at her head, but the gunman missed and shot her in the leg.
+The day after writing an article on Gerry "The Monk" Hutch, on 30 January 1995, she answered her doorbell to a man pointing a pistol at her head, but the gunman missed and shot her in the leg.
+Ballistic checks later established that the same gun was used in both shootings.
 Regardless, she vowed to continue her investigations.
 Independent Newspapers installed a security system to protect her, and the Gardaí gave her a 24-hour escort; however, she did not approve of this, saying that it hampered her work.

 On 13 September 1995, convicted criminal John Gilligan, Traynor's boss, attacked her when she confronted him about his lavish lifestyle with no source of income.
-He later called her at home and threatened to kidnap and rape her son, and kill her if she wrote anything about him.
+Gilligan's gang had imported over 20,000 kilograms of cannabis resin between July 1994 and October 1996, with an estimated street value of £180 million.
+He later phoned her at home and threatened to kidnap and rape her son, and have her shot dead if she wrote anything about him.

 Guerin received the International Press Freedom Award from the Committee to Protect Journalists in December 1995.

-Murder

-On the evening of 25 June 1996, Gilligan drug gang members Charles Bowden, Brian Meehan, Kieran 'Muscles' Concannon, Peter Mitchell and Paul Ward met at their distribution premises on the Greenmount Industrial Estate.
-Bowden, the gang's distributor and ammunition quartermaster, supplied the three with a Colt Python revolver loaded with .357 Magnum semiwadcutter bullets.
-On 26 June 1996, while driving her red Opel Calibra, Guerin stopped at a red traffic light on the Naas Dual Carriageway near Newlands Cross, on the outskirts of Dublin, unaware she was being followed.
-She was then shot six times, fatally, by one of two men sitting on a motorcycle.